nickloman/nickloman.github.com/_posts/2014-02-06-biom25-megan-analysis-of-metagenomes.md

 ##Whole-genome shotgun metagenomics learning objectives

-- Assess the impact sampling has on discovery of taxa (20 minutes)
 - Know how to use MEGAN to visualise taxonomic information (30 minutes)
 - Understand how the Least Common Ancestor parameters affect sensitivity and specificity of taxonomic assignments (20 minutes)
 - Know how to use MEGAN to visualise functional information (30 minutes)